-October is National Breast Cancer Awareness Month – a time to focus on improving your health, learn ways to reduce your risk of breast cancer, and also remember that food is medicine.
+October is National Breast Cancer Awareness Month – a time to focus on improving your health, learn ways to reduce your risk of breast cancer, and also how the food you eat can help reduce your risk of breast cancer.
 After skin cancer, breast cancer is the most common cancer among women in the United States.
 The types of food that we ingest can attribute not only to the way our bodies feel, but also to how they fight disease.
 A healthy lifestyle and balanced food and drink choices can play crucial roles in breast cancer prevention.

 “Food is medicine,” is not just a saying.
 Food is critical in keeping our bodies feeling well both before and during illness.
 Diet is thought to be partly responsible for about 30% to 40% of all cancers.
 While food can not fully prevent you from getting breast cancer, it can make your body the healthiest it can be, boost the immune system, and help keep your risk of breast and other cancers as low as possible.
 The nutrients you need from foods including fruits, vegetables, legumes, and whole grains can keep you feeling happy and healthy.